 I saw the Crosszone booth at CanJam in Singapore I believe 2017 and maybe 2018 but I never actually managed to sit down and hear their products.

-It was not until the AV Show in Hong Kong last August 2018 that I finally saw their booth and went to try out their CZ-1 headphones.
-If you have been to the AV Show it is the biggest in Asia as far as I am aware and makes CanJam look like a primer.
+It was not until the AV Show in Hong Kong in August 2018 that I finally saw their booth and went to try out their CZ-1 headphones.
+If you have been to the AV Show it is the biggest in Asia as far as I am aware, and it makes CanJam look like a primer.

-It has been on the market for maybe 2 years now so not exactly a ‘hot new’ product.
-However, this is one headphone I think you need to spend time and hear because if you love closed back headphones but always ranted about the crappy staging capabilities or a lover of crossfeed then the CZ-1 is like no other headphone on the market today.
+It has been on the market for maybe 2 years now, so it’s not exactly a ‘hot new’ product.
+However, this is one headphone I think you need to spend time with and hear because if you love closed-back headphones but always ranted about the crappy staging capabilities or a lover of crossfeed, then the CZ-1 is like no other headphone on the market today.